 European Commission: A Catalyst for the Dairy Industry

-The European Commission, headquartered in Brussels, Belgium, is a significant force in shaping the dairy market within the European Union.
-With a robust budget exceeding €160 billion in 2023, the Commission is well-positioned to make impactful investments across various sectors, including dairy.
+The European Commission, headquartered in Brussels, Belgium, plays a crucial role in shaping the dairy market within the European Union.
+With a substantial budget exceeding €160 billion in 2023, the Commission is poised to make impactful investments across various sectors, including dairy.

 Financial Indicators